-a person appointed or engaged by the University to perform duties or functions on its behalf, including but not limited to:
+means a person appointed or engaged by the Company to perform duties or functions on its behalf, including but not limited to:

-- an honorary title holder engaged under the Honorary Titles Policy 2013; - a consultant or contractor to the University; - an office holder in a University entity; - a member of any University committee, board or foundation.
+- a consultant or contractor to the Company;

+- a Company office holder;

+- a member of any Company committee, board or foundation.

-An affiliate is not an employee of the University.
+An affiliate is not an employee of the Company.